nuxt/docs/en/faq/cached-components.md

 ---
-title: Caching Components
+title: How to cache Vue components?
-description: How to cache components?
+description: How to cache Vue components in NuxtJS?
 ---

-# How to cache Vue components?

 > Although Vue's SSR is quite fast, it can't match the performance of pure string-based templating due to the cost of creating component instances and Virtual DOM nodes.
 In cases where SSR performance is critical, wisely leveraging caching strategies can greatly improve response time and reduce server load.